 Being laid off has been a gift.
 It has given me a new sense of purpose and direction and has created a means for me to share my passion for supporting and coaching others.
 It has ultimately created a new career direction for me.
 Clearly, the Universe has guided me toward my purpose—and for that, I am grateful.

-Michael Thomas Sunnarborg is a career coach, author, and founder of The White Box Club™—meetings and resources for people in career transition.
-Learn more at michaelcreative.com
+Michael Thomas Sunnarborg is a career coach, best-selling author, and founder of The White Box Club™ — live coaching and resources for people in career transition.
+Find his syndicated blogs on Thrive Global, Medium, and The Huffington Post.
+Learn more at connect.michaelcreative.com

 Photo: 12 50 Design, Asheville, NC